consulo/consulo-dev.github.io/docs/basics/disposers.md

 ### Registering Listeners with Parent Disposable

-Many IntelliJ Platform APIs for registering listeners either require passing a parent disposable or have overloads that take a parent disposable.
+Many Consulo APIs for registering listeners either require passing a parent disposable or have overloads that take a parent disposable.
 For example:

 ```java